litmuschaos/v1-litmus-docs/docs/chaosengine-concepts.md

 </tr>
 <tr>
   <th>Notes</th>
-  <td>The <code>.cmdProbe</code> allows developers to specify the custom cmd probe.
-It can use inline command(which can be run using go-runner image only) OR it can use any source image and run the command inside the pod w/ the source image and match the expected output.</td>
+  <td>The <code>.cmdProbe</code> allows developers to run shell commands and match the resulting output as part of the entry/exit criteria.
+The probe supports an <code>inline</code> mode in which the command is run from within the experiment image as well as <code>source</code> mode, where the command execution is carried out from with a new pod whose image can be specified.</td>
 </tr>
 </table>